 I received an email from a jeweller’s today, that talked about all types of engagement rings – ones with a split shank frame like Beyoncé’s “so you’ll be in good company” or a coloured gemstone “like Kate Middleton’s iconic oval blue sapphire”.
 There was one thing missing from the conversation – where all this beautiful jewellery is sourced from.

 When you stop to think about it, it’s missing from a lot of jewellery conversations.
-Can you say you’ve ever asked thought about your jewellery comes from beyond the shop?
+Can you say you’ve ever thought about where your jewellery comes from beyond the shop?

 Well, hopefully so – since you’re reading this article.
 Because, unless you’re explicitly seeking out ethical jewellery, the brutal reality behind your meaningful gift is often one of exploitation.